OutSystems/docs-odc/src/eap/reference/intro.md

 [IsLeapYear](<libraries/datetime.md#IsLeapYear>) | Returns true if the year of ‘Datetime’ is a leap year. | Yes

 ### HTTP
-Provides actions to manipulate HTTP Requests and Responses.
+Provides actions to manipulate HTTP requests and responses.

 Action | Description | Available as function?
 ---|---|---